typebytes/angular-checklist/content/architecture/provide-shared-services-on-root-level.md

 }
 ```

-Note that the actual module definion **does not** contain any providers.
+Note that the actual module definition **does not** contain any providers.

 In our `AppModule`, we could use this module as follows: